-- 1. COVID-19 vaccines will be supplied by the province. - 2.
-Initially, demand will outstrip supply and the supply stream will be uneven, requiring nimble logistical responses and communications. - 3.
-The province will provide direction on how doses are to be sequenced and will determine when and how much vaccine will be available to residents in our service area.
-1 Indigenous Services Canada may provide further direction on how vaccine is to be sequenced within First Nations. - 4.
-Notwithstanding the above, it is assumed that the provincial Ethical Framework for COVID-19 Vaccine Distribution (Government of Ontario), which include important equity principles, along with the provincial COVID-19: Guidance for Prioritizing Health Care Workers for COVID-19 Vaccination (Ontario Ministry of Health), will need to be applied by Public Health Sudbury & Districts to our local context to refine sequencing decisions. - 5.
+- 1. Cases and outbreaks continue with risk of variants of concern (VOC) related to third wave. - 2.
+Demand continues to outstrip supply until end of March - 3.
+Priority groups for Phase 1 will evolve: - > Staff and essential caregivers in long-term care homes, high-risk retirement homes and First Nations elder care homes, and any residents of these settings that have not yet received a first dose of vaccine. - > Staff, residents and caregivers in retirement homes and other congregate care settings for seniors (e.g., assisted living). - > Alternative level of care patients in hospitals who have a confirmed admission to a long-term care home, retirement home or other congregate care home for seniors. - > Highest Priority health care workers, followed by Very High Priority, High Priority and Moderate Priority health care workers, in accordance with the Ministry of Health's guidance on Health Care Worker Prioritization. - > Indigenous adults in northern remote and higher risk communities (including onreserve and urban communities). - > Adults 80 years of age and older and adult recipients of chronic home care. - 4.
+Vaccines to be administered concurrently to all priority groups and allocation to be proportionate to size of priority group and available doses. - 5.
+Notwithstanding the above, it is assumed that the provincial Ethical Framework for COVID-19 Vaccine Distribution (Government of Ontario), which include important equity principles, along with the provincial COVID-19: Guidance for Prioritizing Health Care Workers for COVID-19 Vaccination (Ontario Ministry of Health), will need to be applied by Public Health Sudbury & Districts to our local context to refine sequencing decisions. - 6.
+Complexities, such as uncertain supply chain, uncertain prioritization, expectation to ramp up/down quickly, vaccine handling and storage requirements, COVax data system and the ongoing pandemic. - 7.
 The first two vaccines to be available, Pfizer-BioNTech and Moderna, have specific storage and handling requirements.

-The original constraints on the onward distribution of the Pfizer-BioNTech are removed; however, all products will need to be carefully handled with wastage minimized and security ensured. - 6.
-Two doses of vaccine are required (21 or 28 days apart) and planning must ensure availability of the second dose for all recipients. - The 2021 projected area population of those aged 16 and over is 167 846.
-To achieve a vaccine coverage rate of 75% (125 885 residents), a total of 251 769 vaccine doses will be required. - 8.
-Vaccine hesitancy will be present and will require careful management. - 9.
-The local vaccination program will intersect with future waves of local cases and outbreaks, requiring ongoing public health measures for the entire population, and will stretch local public health capacity. - 10.
+- 8. Two doses of vaccine are required at pre-determined intervals with some caviates1 and planning must ensure availability of the second dose for all recipients.
+The 2021 projected area population of those aged 16 and over is 167 846.
+To achieve a vaccine coverage rate of 75% (125 885 residents), a total of 251 769 vaccine doses will be required. - 9.
+Vaccine hesitancy will be present and will require careful management. - 10.
 Transparent decision making and clear communication to all parties will be critical to ensure public confidence and a successful vaccination program.
 This is particularly challenging given the supply and demand dynamics, the need for transparent, ethical, and equity-based decisions on who receives the vaccine, the newness and complexity of the products, anticipated supply chain issues, vaccine schedules, multiple providers and their own stretched capacities during the pandemic, and the need to ensure ongoing COVID-19 public health prevention measures.